danieljbk/deepface-face-extraction/README.md

 - the X, Y, W, H coords of each cropped photo (relative to reference photo)
 - all logs pertaining to the processing of this image
 - etc.

+I also need a file describing which images had an identifiable face in them, and which did not.
+Which had how many faces, etc.

+Anything that was processed in an initial run must be saved in an easily accessible so that we do not have to waste computational resources.

+### #6

+Checking against the reference image for each folder (for each image) is so inefficient.

+I propose a new method where I generate all faces in all photos first, then check against all of these images at once.

+I hypothesize the efficiency improvement will come from only having to load the reference image & the "find" model once.